sematext/docs/docs/monitoring/processes.md

 </video>

-The real-time view of the top N processes contains a time series chart, heatmap, and a list with the process details help you to identify the processes with the highest resource usage.
+The real-time view of the top N processes contains a time-series chart, a heatmap, and a list with the process details that help you identify processes with the highest resource usage.

-Expanding a row in the process list gives detailed information about the processes including:
+Expanding a row in the process list shows detailed information about the processes:

 - PID
 - User